 The Cohort's data is aggregated and LTV-based.
 It refers to your organic and non-organic user acquisition data only (retargeting data is excluded).

-For example, an advertiser can create different cohorts according to different GEOs and compare the average number of sessions per user for each cohort over the first 30 days of each user's activity.
+For example, an advertiser can create different cohorts according to different GEOs and compare the average number of purchases per user for each cohort over the first 30 days of each user's activity.

 The Cohort Report is comprised of 3 layers:

-Define the Cohorts:
+1. Define the Cohorts

 Define the cohort groups you would like to view:

 1.1 Select the date range in which the users first launched the app.

-Select the Metric You Want to Analyse:
+2. Select the Metric to Analyze

-2. Click the Metric dropdown list to select the metric you would like to view per the different cohorts.
+Click the Metric dropdown list to select the metric you would like to view per the different cohorts.

 The available metrics are:

-- Sessions per user
+- Average sessions per user

-- Revenue per user
+- Average revenue per user

-- Revenue events per user
+- Average # of revenue events per user

 - Any in-app event reported by the advertiser (average number of occurrences per user for each event)